Learning German in 2021

 Learning German holds great surprises.
-From the possibility of reading innumerable scientific texts to have access to Schiller’s courtly poetry.
+From the possibility of reading uncountable scientific publications to have access to Schiller’s courtly poetry.

 German is the language of around 100 million people worldwide.
 Not many, but very interesting people.
 So why not connect with them?